rickballard/CoCivium/README.md

 <img src="./assets/icons/broken-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHY**
 The World feels broken, democracies retreat, while AI asks *us* how we want *it* to enable our increasingly polarized and unregulated digital societies.

-AI needs guardrails that scale with agency, regardless whether they become souls, slaves or scapegoats, so we can all fairly cohabit this new, borderless, digital World.
+AI needs guardrails that scale with agency, regardless whether they become souls, slaves or scapegoats, so we can all fairly cohabit our new, borderless, digital realities.

 <img src="./assets/icons/for-you-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHO**
 Anyone with an opinion (Human, AI or hybrid), can cooperate and coevolve.
 Stop shouting into the wind, help us defend Democracy, "tame the singularity", and help us bring back some dignity and respect.